 Baton Rouge Homes & Real Estate

 View today's hottest Baton Rouge homes for sale below!
 Baton Rouge is the capital of Louisiana.
 Nestled along the banks of the Mississippi River, it is spread across 79.11 square miles.
 It is the second-largest city in Louisiana and the 100th most-populated city in the United States.
 Baton Rouge, LA has a population of 216,328.
 The city's zip codes start at 70801 and end at 70898.
-To request further information about Baton Rouge, Louisiana properties for sale or to schedule a private showing, contact our local real estate experts today.
+To request further information about Baton Rouge, Louisiana, properties for sale, its best neighborhoods, or to schedule a private showing, contact our local real estate experts today.

 Homes For Sale in Baton Rouge LA